-Solo and small teams rarely have a dedicated security or performance reviewer, so issues compound until a launch reveals them all at once.
-A 30-minute AI audit run before any meaningful release catches roughly 60-80% of the obvious gotchas — wrong CORS settings, leaked env vars, N+1 queries, missing rate limits, accessibility blockers — and gives you a prioritized fix list.
-This is the structured prompt workflow that produces actionable findings instead of generic checklists.
+Solo developers and small teams rarely have a dedicated security or performance reviewer, so issues compound silently until launch day exposes all of them at once.
+A focused 30-minute AI audit before any meaningful release catches most of the obvious gotchas — wrong CORS settings, leaked env vars, N+1 queries, missing rate limits, keyboard traps — and hands you a prioritized, diff-ready fix list.
+This is the structured prompt workflow that produces actionable findings instead of a generic checklist.

 What this covers

-A repeatable audit workflow you run pre-launch or quarterly: paste project structure + key files, run three focused audits (security, performance, UX), and walk away with a triaged fix list.
-Stack-agnostic — examples use a typical Astro/Next.js + Firebase stack, but the prompts adapt to any modern app.
+A repeatable audit you run pre-launch or quarterly: paste your project structure plus key files, run three focused audits, and leave with a triaged fix list.
+It is stack-agnostic — the examples assume a typical Astro/Next.js + Firebase stack, but the prompts adapt to any modern app.

 Who this is for

-Indie app developers and small product teams.
-Especially if you have no dedicated SRE/security review and you’ve launched 1-2 projects where you wish you’d caught issues earlier.
-Less relevant if you have formal SOC 2 / penetration testing in place — this is the practitioner’s pre-flight, not a substitute for real audits.
+Indie app developers and small product teams, especially if you have no dedicated SRE or security review and you have shipped a project or two where you wished you had caught an issue earlier.
+It is less relevant if you already have formal SOC 2 / penetration testing in place — this is the practitioner’s pre-flight, not a replacement for a real audit.

 When to reach for it

-Before any non-trivial launch (new public endpoint, new auth flow, new payment integration).
-After any major dependency upgrade.
-Quarterly as a health check even if nothing changed.
-Before submitting for AdSense / Google approval, since they audit for specific UX patterns the AI catches reliably.
+Before any non-trivial launch (a new public endpoint, a new auth flow, a new payment integration).
+After any major dependency upgrade, which matters more than ever now that Software Supply Chain Failures is its own OWASP category (A03:2025).
+Quarterly as a health check even when nothing changed.
+And before you submit for AdSense or Google approval, since reviewers check specific UX and accessibility patterns the AI flags reliably.

 Before you start

-treeoutput orls -R src/),package.json, and any deploy config (firebase.json,vercel.json) ready to paste. - Note your stack stack explicitly: framework, hosting, database, auth provider, payment.
-AI infers some of this but misses if not stated.
+treeoutput orls -R src/),package.json, and any deploy config (firebase.json,vercel.json) ready to paste. - State your stack explicitly: framework, hosting, database, auth provider, payment.
+The AI infers some of this, but it misses what you do not state.

-- Decide on audit scope: full app, or one feature (new payment flow, new auth, new admin panel).
+- Decide on scope: the full app, or one feature (a new payment flow, new auth, new admin panel).
 Targeted audits produce sharper findings.

-- Set up a triage doc (Google Doc, Notion page, or a Markdown file) where each finding goes with priority and owner.
+- Set up a triage doc (a Google Doc, Notion page, or a Markdown file) where each finding lands with a priority and an owner.

 Step by step

-package.json, and any deploy config.
-Add a 2-sentence description of what the app does and who uses it. - Run the security audit:
+package.json, and deploy config.
+Add a two-sentence description of what the app does and who uses it. - Run the security audit:

-- AuthN/AuthZ: protected routes actually protected, role checks
+- Broken access control (A01): protected routes actually protected,

-- Input validation: XSS, SQL injection, file upload limits
+- Injection: XSS, SQL injection, command injection, file-upload limits

-For each finding: severity (block/warn/nit), file location, fix.
+For each finding: severity (block/warn/nit), exact file + line, and the

 - Run the performance audit: